#35 – “I heard it on a podcast… “: Best practices for developing quality open access education resources

 1. Authorship team added additional references.

-1. MEDLINE, EMBASE and Cochrane were searched 2010-2020 using the 2 keywords “open educational resources” and “OER”.
+1. MEDLINE, EMBASE and Cochrane were searched 2010-2020 using the two keywords “open educational resources” and “OER”.

-Authors identified and categorized key take home points, in an iterative fashion.
+Authors identified and categorized key take-home points in an iterative fashion.
 The process was not described.

 The guidelines were graded using the Perspectives on Medical Education framework.